 - Self-censorship – Not expressing concerns about group decisions or behavior

-- Illusion of Unanimity – The majority view is unanimously agreed upon
+- The illusion of unanimity – The majority view is unanimously agreed upon

 Team members who are aware of groupthink become more confident and assertive in voicing their opinion, even when it runs counter to the norm.
 Those who speak up with new and novel ideas can benefit professionally.
 Companies want innovators and problem-solvers.
 Teammates who consistently demonstrate these skills are more likely to experience better rewards and increased job opportunities.